92 Terms

 Participatory Design

 Participatory design involves end users directly in the design process as co-creators.
-Learn methods and workshops that turn user collaboration into better products.
+Learn how to run sessions that produce real insight.

 Progressive Disclosure